neo4j-contrib/py2neo/README.md

 ```
 usage: geoff [-h] [-u DATABASE_URI] [-f SOURCE_FILE]
+             [name=uri [name=uri ...]]

 Import graph data from a GEOFF file into a Neo4j database.
+A source file may
+be specified with the -f option and a destination database with the -u option.
+The remainder of the arguments will be passed as hooks into the load routine.
+Each hook may be a node of relationship and can optionally be named.
+Unnamed
+hooks will be automatically named by their relative zero-based position.
+For
+example, "foo=/node/123" designates the node with ID 123, named as "foo",
+whereas "/relationship/456" designates the relationship with ID 456 and will
+be named "0" if it is in the first position, "1" for the second, and so on.
+EXAMPLE: geoff.py -f foo.geoff bar=/node/123 baz=/relationship/456

+positional arguments:
+  name=uri         named relative entity URI (e.g. foo=/node/123)

 optional arguments:
   -h, --help       show this help message and exit